mnemnion/imp/Forge/ArdForth/vocab/vocabulary.md

 The thing about Orcs, they don't have to do what you say.
 But they'll understand you.
 That's a powerful combination even for a dumb brute.
 Not all Orcs are dumb; there's a lot of fast silicon out there, and stack machines, as we'll demonstrate, are a force of nature.

-You tell an Orc `2 dup *` you'll get a `WUT`.
+You tell an Orc `2 dup *` you'll get a `WAGI!!!`.
 Orcish would be `2 D *`, because we never speak when we can grunt.
-An Orc who isn't feeling surly will have a `4` on the stak at this point.
+An Orc who isn't feeling surly will have a `4` on the sak at this point.

 All the differences between Forth and Orcish stem from two roots: we care only slightly about reading and writing Orcish, and Orcs spend a lot of time talking to each other, rather than to a user.
 Also, there's not a lot of room, though by Forth standards we normally have more than enough space for a full stack.
-The Trinket is laughably small compared to the usual cheap 32 bit ARM candy that gets stuck onto everything.
+The Trinket is laughably small compared to the usual cheap 32 bit ARM candy that gets stuck onto everything, and an ordinary Arduino runs any of several flavors of Forth, hansomely, with room to spare, right now.

 We use only that which may be cut and pasted.
 That's a core tenet of Orcish.